 Access to learning and the opportunity to apply it have been identified as elements of equal life chances and human and social capital (Dugdale and Clarke, 2008; Schuller, 2004; Schuller and Watson, 2009).

-A body of evidence exists to demonstrate that an informal route towards achieving goals is effective in engaging more reticent parents into “family learning” activity, promotes progress into more formal learning and strongly correlates with the attainment of skills for the whole family (Hannon, 1995; Mackay and Cowling, 2004; Taylor, 2004).
+A body of evidence exists to demonstrate that an informal route towards achieving goals is effective in engaging more reticent parents into ‘family learning’ activity, promotes progress into more formal learning and strongly correlates with the attainment of skills for the whole family (Hannon, 1995; Mackay and Cowling, 2004;).
 Such evidence in a family setting is presented by Mackenzie (2009) in her book Family Learning, which identifies a concept of education as partnership, a dialogue with three equal components: the educator, the parent and the child.
 This concept is based on Freire’s attitudinal shift towards education (Freire, 1974), breaking the traditional notion of the teacher as the possessor of expertise and knowledge.
-Makenzie (2009) advocates that such dialogue requires “humility and hope”, hope being defined as a belief that change is possible.
+Makenzie (2009) advocates that such dialogue requires ‘humility and hope’, hope being defined as a belief that change is possible.

-Models of engagement which bring in partners from amongst the community and shift the power balance towards the learner may address barriers which appear to prevent participation and restrict achievement (Mackenzie, 2009).
-In his chapter Mainstreaming Family Learning, Michael Fullan identifies forces for educational change which illustrate that change can involve everyone; it needs to be welcomed from the “top down” and driven from “the bottom up”, and have a strong connection with the wider environment (Fullan, 1993).
+Models of engagement which bring in partners from amongst the community and shift the power balance towards the learner may address barriers that appear to prevent participation and restrict achievement (Mackenzie, 2009).
+In his chapter ‘Mainstreaming Family Learning’, Michael Fullan identifies forces for educational change which illustrate that change can involve everyone; it needs to be welcomed from the ‘top down’ and driven from ‘the bottom up’, and have a strong connection with the wider environment (Fullan, 1993).

-Learning as a Partnership; Recognising the wisdom in the room
+Learning as a partnership; recognising the wisdom in the room

 In the context of Rochdale Borough, Community Champions have been providing informal learning opportunities to people in the borough since around 2009.
-Whether the effectiveness of their work can be framed as education can be a tricky subject for debate, and it is worked through by Community Champion Andy Knox in his research report The Effects of Literacy Champions on People’s Lives (2014: 12–22)
+Whether the effectiveness of their work can be framed as education can be a tricky subject for debate, and it is worked through by Community Champion Andy Knox in his research report The Effects of Literacy Champions on People’s Lives (2014: 12–22):

 So what is it that made literacy champions work for … people?
 There are a number of elements that come into play.
 Firstly there is the commitment champions give to people both in time and in sorting out resources that suit their learners’ needs.
 Then there is the approach champions use.
 They encourage people to work at their own pace, without pressure, usually with humour.
 Learners are not made to feel foolish or stupid but rather as equals and that champions can learn from their clients.
-Literacy champions do not work to a curriculum or an agenda set from on high as is the case for teachers and informal educators … Champions are not responsible for learners learning, learners are responsible for their own learning. (p.21)
+Literacy champions do not work to a curriculum or an agenda set from on high as is the case for teachers and informal educators … Champions are not responsible for learners learning, learners are responsible for their own learning.
+(Knox, 2014: 21)

 As the co-operative work in Rochdale has developed alongside Rochdale Community Champions, active citizens within Rochdale have continued their commitment to lifelong learning, motivated to pursue lifelong learning goals, as the quote below illustrates: